Pod Sandboxing with Azure Kubernetes Service (AKS)

-To help secure and protect your container workloads from untrusted or potentially malicious code, AKS now includes a mechanism called Pod Sandboxing (preview).
-Pod Sandboxing provides an isolation boundary between the container application, and the shared kernel and compute resources of the container host.
-For example CPU, memory, and networking.
+To help secure and protect your container workloads from untrusted or potentially malicious code, AKS now includes a mechanism called Pod Sandboxing.
+Pod Sandboxing provides an isolation boundary between the container application and the shared kernel and compute resources of the container host such as CPU, memory, and networking.
+Applications are spun up in isolated, lightweight pod virtual machines (VMs).
 Pod Sandboxing complements other security measures or data protection controls with your overall architecture to help you meet regulatory, industry, or governance compliance requirements for securing sensitive information.

 This article helps you understand this new feature, and how to implement it.